abelcha/dx-cli/README.md

 How can finder display dir sizes instantly, but in userland it takes forever to walk through the file tree?

-Its ovbious macos caches dir sizes somewhere but Apple dont provide any api or document this feature
+Its ovbious macos caches dir sizes somewhere but [Apple dont expose any api or document this](https://developer.apple.com/documentation/foundation)

 It's only accessible through AppleScript's `getinfo` methods, which I've made the first version with.
 However, it's slow and requires spawning a new process for each call. so this is what i came up with: